For professionals

 Team leaders at the Social Insurance Administration manage the teams' meetings and all statistics.

-Role of Coordination Teams
+Role of coordination teams

 The Social Insurance Administration operates a service portal, among other things, for the purpose of ensuring the necessary overview of the treatment that individuals receive.